01-edu/public/subjects/smart-road/README.md

 5. You must implement physics for the vehicle, such as `velocity = distance / time`.
 Each vehicle must have a :

-- `time`, this will be the time that the AVs takes to leave the intersection
+- `time`, this will be the time that the AV takes to leave the intersection
-- `distance`, this will be the distance that the AVs takes to leave the intersection
+- `distance`, this will be the distance that the AV takes to leave the intersection
-- `velocity`, this will be the speed of the AVs at current time
+- `velocity`, this will be the speed of the AV at current time

 ---